jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 I want to write all this stuff, but I didn't.
 This book has been informative enough.
 At the start, I asked, "are you happy?"
 Now you have to ask yourself, "Am I going to do something about it?"

 Our unhappiness is a fire alarm.
 This pandemic is a warning.

-What's your way of thinking for solutions?
+What way are you going to secure a better life?

 Are you waiting to vote for Left or Right?
 Are you going to post on social media corporations should treat their customers and employees better?
 Are you going to watch more infotainment about evil Big Business and Big Government?